Ghana–United States relations: 21st century

+Cultural relations

+Cultural and social relations between Ghana and the US are multifaceted.
+In 1961, Ghana was the first country to which the United States sent Peace Corps volunteers.
+Since then, thousands of Americans have supported development and education projects in Ghana.
+At the same time, there is a significant Ghanaian diaspora in the US.
+According to estimates, approximately 250,000 Ghanaians were living in the United States in 2015, primarily in metropolitan areas such as New York, Washington, D.C., Chicago, and Atlanta.
+This diaspora community and Americans of Ghanaian descent contribute to cultural exchange and maintain numerous associations and networks.
+Historically, there have been close ties between Ghana and African American civil rights activists: Nkrumah himself studied in the US, and figures such as W. E. B. Du Bois moved from America to Ghana in the 1960s, which was then a center of Pan-Africanism.
+In 2019, Ghana launched the Year of Return initiative, symbolically calling on the descendants of enslaved Africans in the US to return to commemorate their shared heritage 400 years after the start of the transatlantic slave trade.
+The campaign was very well received and caused visitor numbers from the US to skyrocket.
+US citizens now make up one of the largest group of foreign tourists in Ghana.

 Thousands of Ghanaians have been educated in the United States.
 Close relations are maintained between educational and scientific institutions, and cultural links between Ghanaians and African Americans are strong.
 However, Americans in Ghana are sometimes negatively viewed and stereotyped as arrogant.

 Through the U.S. International Visitor Program, Ghanaian parliamentarians and other government officials have become acquainted with U.S. congressional and state legislative practices and have participated in programs designed to address other issues of interest.

+Defence relations

 The U.S. and Ghanaian militaries have cooperated in numerous joint training exercises, culminating with Ghanaian participation in the African Crisis Response Initiative, an international activity in which the U.S. facilitates the development of an interoperable peacekeeping capacity among African nations.
 U.S.-Ghanaian military cooperation continues under the new African Contingency Operations Training and Assistance program; Ghana was one of the first militaries to receive ACOTA training in early 2003.
 In addition, there is an active bilateral International Military Education and Training program.
 Additionally, Ghana is the site of a U.S.-European Command-funded Exercise Reception Facility that was established to facilitate troop deployments for exercises or crisis response within the region.
 The facility is a direct result of Ghana's partnership with the United States on a Fuel Hub Initiative.
 Ghana is one of few African nations selected for the State Partnership Program, which will promote greater economic ties with U.S. institutions, including the National Guard.